-Soil work initiated: To address the wide range in nutrient use efficiencies discussed above, a project21 was initiated to investigate the influence of fertilizer application rates on the health of dairy farm pasture soils as well as soil health with the aim of identifying fertilizer guidelines which will optimise soil health, pasture productivity and profitability.
-The motivation results because the health of many South African soils under pasture is poor and therefore lacks the ability to support high productivity.
-The poor health is also associated with area as in one area the response to N application was 17kg N required per ton of pasture produced and in another only 11kg N per ton22.
-Due to uncertainty, large amounts of chemical fertilizer are used by farmers as a supplementary source of nutrients.
+Soil work to be done: Due to the wide range in nutrient use efficiencies discussed above, in many instances uncertainty, and the poor health of many soils under pasture, and therefore lacking the ability to support high productivity, large amounts of chemical fertilizer are still being used by farmers.
 However, farmers should be made conscious of how over-fertilization poses an environmental risk and inhibits the natural processes in soils, and furthermore results in reduced profitability.
 It is crucial that nutrients are replaced according to the specific demand of plants.
 Complete elimination of chemical fertilization is unlikely, as pasture systems in South Africa, specifically in the Tsitsikamma, lose more nutrients than what they can naturally replace.
 These soils are sandy with poor soil organic matter content, leaving them prone to nutrient leaching.
 Improving the health of these soils is a sustainable mechanism to improve pasture yield, and farm productivity and thus reducing the need to fertilize frequently.

 Soil protection and improvement: Maintaining soil health is pivotal towards ensuring that the soil can function as a living ecosystem, keeping it in biological balance to ensure productive agriculture.
 Through the implementation of careful manure management, regenerative farming practices and sustainable cultivation in South Africa, many dairy farmers contribute to the sequestration of carbon into soil, as well as replenishing soils with other nutrients which are essential for crop cultivation.
 Controlled manure application is used in South Africa towards the restoration of soils and has shown to reduce dependence on fertilizer inputs.
-Fertilizers are widely considered to be of greater environmental detriment as implied above, with lower phosphorus and nitrogen application typically linked to better overall health of the environment.
+Chemical fertilizers are widely considered to be of greater environmental detriment as implied above, with lower N, P and K application typically linked to better overall health of the environment.
 The application of pesticides to crops is also being recommended to be done in a controlled manner to minimise the threat of impacting soil quality, biodiversity and the spreading of contamination through water run-off and wind.

-Typical effluent management on South Africa Dairy Farms relies on the waste stream to be collected and stored in ponds before being spread onto lands or pastures using a variety of methods.
-It is essential that this should be carefully managed to prevent seepage and pollution of sub-surface water.
+Typical effluent management on dairy farms relies on the waste stream to be collected and stored in ponds before being spread onto lands or pastures using a variety of methods.
+It is essential that this should be carefully managed to prevent seepage and pollution of subsurface water, but also on the other hand not resulting in gradual accumulation of nutrients in the soils to unsustainable levels.
 There are examples of farms where all slurry manure is collected in specifically designed concrete-lined channels and diverted to a contained sump.
 From there, the solid and liquid manure fractions can be separated, either by gravity or mechanical means.
-Liquid-solid separation of manure slurry provides several benefits including the production of value-added products (eg. bedding).
+Liquid-solid separation of manure slurry provides several benefits including the production of value-added products (e.g. bedding).
 Care must still be taken to divert, collect and contain liquid effluent run-off from stalls and cow housing.
 Ground water and soil contamination with faecal coliforms, nitrates and salts can occur through leaching of run-off if not controlled properly.
-To acquire more knowledge and develop guidelines, Milk SA is funding a project with the title: "A feasibility analysis of low cost biological wastewater treatment options for dairy farms in South Africa25".
+Therefore, effective manure management on a dairy farm is critical to using this waste stream in a sustainable manner.
+Numerous farms across South Africa have appropriate effluent management measures in place and there are examples of innovative practices in this regard.
+They also use the slurry water after separation in the ponds for irrigation, which is commendable in circular economy principles, but chemical analyses of the water show levels of major constituents which substantially exceed regulatory guidelines for irrigation and discharge as the table below shows.